 And moreover, enjoy the shops in Corso Italia.

-Another day trip I highly recommend is Lucca: beautiful city, somewhat similar to Siena.
+Another day trip we highly recommend is Lucca: beautiful city, somewhat similar to Siena.

 About the Author of Insider's Pisa